 A sense of belonging, safety and community is very important for senior citizens.
 Community exercise classes can be a life line for those living alone.
 Instructor Nicola teaches Tai Chi and Qigong movements for health.
-Her online lessons and community class on the Isle of Wight are open to anyone no matter age, ability or physical health.
+Her online lessons are open to anyone no matter age, ability or physical health.

 Ways to Learn Tai Chi as a Senior